Skip to content

 • CISA KEV + EPSS + asset graph fused into one queue

-• Compensating controls applied automatically when patch windows slip
+• Compensating controls when patch windows slip

 Analyst leverage thesis